debsindhu/debsindhu.github.io/backstory.md

 * ### **_Childhood_**
    - **_[Tamluk](https://en.wikipedia.org/wiki/Tamluk)_**
-   I was born in Tamluk.
+   I was born in [Tamluk]((https://en.wikipedia.org/wiki/Tamluk)).
 If you do not know about _Tamluk_ that is fine.
 Here is quick read about [Tamluk from Wikipedia](https://en.wikipedia.org/wiki/Tamluk).
-They say my hometown is atleast about _5150 years old_.
-I grew up beside the banks of river _Rupnarayana_.
-The bay of Bengal is not that far from my home.
+They say my hometown is atleast about _[5150 years old](https://en.wikipedia.org/wiki/Tamralipta)_.
+I grew up beside the banks of river _[Rupnarayana](https://en.wikipedia.org/wiki/Rupnarayan_River)_.
+The [Bay of Bengal](https://en.wikipedia.org/wiki/Bay_of_Bengal) is not that far from my home.
 When I was in my school I developed quite a interest in _History_ - especially ancient time histories - they still fascinate me.
 Towards the end of my high school I got attracted to Physics.

 * ### **_University days_**
    - **_[Jadavpur](https://en.wikipedia.org/wiki/Jadavpur)_**